 Setup and Configuration↑ Back to top

-To set up the connection between your WooCommerce store and Xero account, there are two steps:
+There are two main steps to set up the connection between your WooCommerce store and Xero account:

-- You will need to create a private Xero application in your Xero portal
+- Create a private Xero application in your Xero developer portal

 Note: Per limits set by Xero, a single Xero app will only support a maximum of 25 OAuth connections and a connection to two (2) organizations.

-Step 1: Create a new application in Xero Developer portal ↑ Back to top
+Step 1: Create a new application in the Xero developer portal↑ Back to top

-Go to the Xero Developer portal My Apps ( you may need to log in using your xero.com credentials ) section and click on the “New app” button:
+Go to the Xero developer portal’s My Apps section (you may need to log in using your xero.com credentials) and click on the “New app” button:

 - App name – this is the name of your application, choose an easy-to-remember name

-Note: Do not include a symbol in the app name or connection may fail.
+Note: Do not include a symbol in the app name or the connection may fail

 - Integration type – this should be set to Web app

-Note: if you are doing a fresh install your WooComemerce Xero settings will appear similar to the next screenshot.
-If you previously had a WooCommerce Xero integration set up you should still see the old settings fields – they will be removed once you will finish this setup guide.
+Note: if you’re doing a fresh install your WooComemerce Xero settings will appear similar to the next screenshot.
+If you previously had a WooCommerce Xero integration set up you should still see the old settings fields – they will be removed during the course of finishing this setup guide.

-Step 2: Connect your Xero application to WooCommerce
+Step 2: Connect your WooCommerce store to your Xero application

-- Copy the Client id, go back to your WooCommerce Xero admin settings page and paste it into the Client id field
+- Copy the Client id, then go to your WooCommerce Xero admin settings page, and paste it into the Client id field

-Note: The client secret key is visible only once so if you lose it you will need to generate it once again.
+Note: The client secret key is visible only once so if you lose it you will need to generate it again.

-- Go back to your Xero Application and click Save (your secret is no longer visible in Xero application).
-Go to your WooCommerce Xero admin panel and also click Save.
+- Go back to your Xero Application and click Save (your secret will then no longer be visible in the Xero application).
+Go to your WooCommerce Xero settings page and also click Save there.

 You should now see that the “Sign in with Xero” button is now Active:

-After clicking connect you will be taken back to the WooCommerce Xero page that will confirm the status of the connection.
+After clicking connect it returns to the WooCommerce Xero page where the status of the connection is shown.